 Furthermore, as experts were developing an increased understanding of air contamination issues, a more dangerous pollutant than sulphur, nitrogen oxide, came under scrutiny.
 About 95% of NOx comes from human activities like the burning of coal, gasoline, and oil in vehicles, homes, industries, and power plants.
 The Netherlands and the UK were the first countries to observe abnormal changes in botanical species composition of heathlands.
 Eutrophication, a phenomenon responsible for the reduction in species richness of grasslands due to high concentrations of phosphorus and nitrogen in bodies of water, was soon discovered to be another consequence of air pollution emissions that affected ecosystems not only across European regions but also in North America and China.

-In the second half of the 20th century, another highly polluting gas, ground-level ozone, was discovered.
+One last event worth mentioning when revisiting the history of air pollution over the last century is ground-level ozone, another highly polluting gas discovered in the second half of the 20th century.
 Classified as a “secondary” pollutant as it is the product of two primary pollutants – nitrogen oxide and volatile organic compounds – this gas forms above the Earth’s surface and it is extremely threatening to human health.
 For this reason, it was listed in the aforementioned Clean Air Act along with other six air pollutants.
 Ground-level ozone was quickly associated with premature mortality and a range of health issues and diseases of the respiratory tract and it was found to also affect sensitive vegetation and ecosystems including forests.

 A Shift Towards China and the Asia-Pacific region